Kompismoln/composably/README.md

 Testers and contributors are warmly welcome!
 Your feedback, bug reports, and code contributions are highly valuable at this stage.

-_(Note: The `/dist` directory is currently included in the repository to allow direct installation from GitHub via `npm install kompismoln/composably`.
-This may change as the project matures towards a stable release.)_

 ### Getting Started with Development

 Follow these steps to set up the project locally for development or testing: